hasura/graphql-engine/docs/graphql/core/deployment/allow-list.rst

 * **In CI/CD instances**: Enable the allow-list for testing.

 * **In production instances**: Enabling the allow-list is highly recommended when running the GraphQL engine in production.

+.. admonition:: Allow Lists in Hasura Cloud
+  :class: dhc

+  Hasura Cloud lets you generate allowed queries from real usage in your application.
+For more, information, see :ref:`Allow Lists in Hasura Cloud <allow_lists>`.